 Fish sauce is another unmistakable Asian ingredient that doubles as both a seasoning agent (it’s super salty) and umami enhancer.
 When used correctly, the condiment provides backbone to the dish.

 We use fish sauce both in the marinade and in the cooking process.
 You should be able to find good Thai or Vietnamese fish sauces at most Asian markets.
 Chefs love the brand with the three crabs on the label but any brand will work in this recipe.

-Click here to buy a bottle of Three Crabs fish sauce.
+Buy a bottle of Three Crabs fish sauce from Amazon.

 Makrut (Kaffir) Lime Leaves